 Wildlife Works' REDD+ projects protect threatened forests, wildlife, and by providing regenerative economic development pathways for and by rural communities.
 The essence of the Wildlife Works REDD+ conservation strategy is based on job creation.
 Jobs create a viable alternative for people that have previously had to destroy their environment just to survive.

 Jobs created at our REDD+ projects include conservation rangers, factory workers, horticulturalists, machinists, seamstresses, foresters, carpenters, construction workers, drivers, mechanics and administrative personnel.
-The company also finances the development of small businesses such as an eco-clothing factory, and sustainable charcoal production and distribution.
+Carbon sales also finances the development of small businesses such as an eco-clothing factory, and sustainable charcoal production and distribution.

 In 2012, Wildlife Works successfully completed the validation, verification and credit issuance credits from our Mai Ndombe REDD+ project in the DRC.
 This Congo Basin Rainforest Project protects over 740,000 acres of critical bonobo and forest elephant habitat within the world's second-largest intact rainforest.
 This crucial project provides a pathway to low-carbon economic development, agricultural and economic diversification, education and healthcare development, and capacity building activities that empower local communities.

 We are continuing to build our portfolio of high quality REDD+ projects in Africa, Asia, Central and South America with a 5 year goal of protecting 5 million hectares of native forest that will mitigate 25 million tonnes of CO2 emissions annually and create thousands of sustainable jobs.